 New Dehli in March 1947.
 The huge and stately Viceroy's Palace is like a beehive.
 Its five hundred employees are busy preparing the coming of Lord Louis Mountbatten, who has just been appointed new (and last) viceroy of India by prime minister Clement Attlee.
-Mountbatten, whose difficult task consists in overseeing the transition of British India to independence, arrives at the Palace, accompanied by his Edwina, his liberal-minded wife and by his eighteen-year-old daughter Pamela.
+Mountbatten, whose difficult task consists of overseeing the transition of British India to independence, arrives at the Palace, accompanied by Edwina, his liberal-minded wife and Pamela, his eighteen-year-old daughter.
 Meanwhile, in the staff quarters, a love story is born between Jeet, a Hindu, and Aalia, a Muslim beauty.
 Things will prove difficult - not to say very difficult - both on the geopolitical and personal level.Written by

 9 of 14 people found this review helpful.

 Was this review helpful to you?